Langhe when to go: small guide

 The Langhe in summer is a triumph of color.
 They are the long, warm days.
 And there are the cicadas that accompany you on your treks.

-Here are my five tips for enjoying your summer in the Langhe, experiencing the beauty of this land, and discovering all the wonderful things to see and do.
+Here are my five tips for enjoying your summer in the Langhe, experiencing the beauty of this land, and discovering all the wonderful sights and activities.

 1. Outdoor Activities: